ciarand/guzzle-docs/http-client/request.rst

 Custom requests
 ~~~~~~~~~~~~~~~

-You can create custom HTTP requests that use non-standard HTTP methods by using the ``createRequest()`` method of a
+You can create custom HTTP requests that use non-standard HTTP methods using the ``createRequest()`` method of a
 client object.

 .. code-block:: php